-He ran the affairs of the College with great ability, but sought consolation mainly in his books.
+He ran the affairs of the College with great ability, but sought consolation in his book collecting.
 His large library, covering a wide variety of topics, came to King’s in two parts.
-The ‘black-letter’ or Gothic-type theological books he bequeathed to the College on his death.
+The ‘black-letter’ or Gothic-type theological books (some 160 books) he bequeathed to the College on his death.

-His daughter, Mary Ann Thackeray, gave to the College most of the remainder of his collection, which includes many literary works and a handsome collection of natural history books that are often hand-coloured and bound in magnificent gold-tooled leather cases.
+His daughter, Mary Ann Elizabeth Thackeray, gave to the College most of the remainder of his collection (a further 3,000 volumes), which includes many literary works and a handsome collection of natural history books that are often hand-coloured and bound in magnificent gold-tooled leather cases.